Skip to main content

 U.S. Bank strongly prefers existing customers and is conservative with approvals for new applicants.
 A banking relationship significantly improves approval odds.

-Key rule: Customer preferred
+Check first: Customer preferred

 Wells Fargo